Zalewa/voyandz/SPECS.md

 Feeds should be configurable as:

 * Continuous - in this mode the feed will be always active, draining resources even if there's no one using it.
+This mode is useful when the input source doesn't handle disconnections or subsequent reconnections very well.

 * On-demand - in this mode the feed will only be activated when at least one connection to a stream configured to use this feed